 - Right to data portability;

 - Right not to be subject to a decision based solely on automated processing, including profiling;

 - Right to be informed.

 Processing of personal data must comply with the ‘privacy by design’ principle.
 This entails implementing technical and organizational measures to ensure that data protection principles are met in the determination of the means for processing and during the processing itself.

 Another design principle that must be met is the ‘privacy by default’ principle.
 This principle relates to the measures that must be taken to protect data subjects’ privacy, by ensuring that only personal data necessary for the purpose of processing is used.

 The GDPR explicitly requires transparency.
-This means the University of Twente must be able to demonstrate compliance with the GDPR requirements.
+This means the UT must be able to demonstrate compliance with the GDPR requirements.
 Transparency is also required for all data subjects: all information must be easily accessible and understandable.

 The GDPR obliges every organization to keep processing documentation.
-For the University of Twente this entails having a complete and up-to-date register of all processing of personal data in our organization.
-For any processing that has taken place, the legitimate basis, the purpose limitation and the outsourced processing must be recorded.
+For the UT this entails having a complete and up-to-date register of all processing of personal data in our organization.
+For any processing operation , the legal ground, the purpose limitation and the outsourced processing must be recorded.

 The Dutch Data Protection Authority (Dutch DPA) is responsible for the supervision of compliance with the privacy laws.
 To fulfil this task, the Dutch DPA investigates possible violations, or, prior to commissioning, judges risky processing activities and codes of conduct.
 In addition, the Dutch DPA has an advisory role with respect to new laws and regulations and is tasked with informing organizations, for example in the form of policies.
 The Dutch DPA has international roles as a supervisor in cross-border processing and as a participant in international partnerships.
 Furthermore, the Dutch DPA is able to impose fines if organizations do not comply with the privacy laws.